adequatej/open-source-tools/.github/README-scripts.md

 ### 3. Approval Automation
 When a maintainer adds the `approved` label:
-- GitHub Action is triggered
+- Tool Approval workflow is triggered
 - Tool information is extracted from the issue
-- Documentation is generated
-- Tool is added to the listings
+- Tool is added to `tools.json`
 - Issue is automatically closed
+- README Update workflow is automatically triggered

 ## GitHub Actions

 ### Tool Approval Action (`tool_approved.yml`)

-This action handles the automation when a tool is approved:
+This action handles the initial tool approval process:

 **Trigger:**
 - Runs when a label is added to an issue